TandonDevOps/IndraABM/capital/bigbox/paper.md

 # A Big-box vs. Mom-and-pop's Dilemma

-Eugene Callahan, Nhi Pham, Kangqing He
+Eugene Callahan, Nhi Pham, Kangqing He, Nathan Conroy

 ## Abstract
 Conventional wisdom from "free market" economists would have it that moves to ban "big box" retailers such as Walmart from certain localities are rebellions against consumer sovereignty and must hurt consumer welfare.
 After all, if consumers did not want to shop at the big box retailer, they would simply not do so, correct?
 The fact that they switch their shopping to the big box and away from "mom-and-pop" stores show they prefer the big box.